 Although Coinbase lets users deposit more fiat currencies directly, the exchange doesn't support certain fiat currencies.
 Additionally, Coinbase only supports deposits using two crypto assets, whereas Binance supports hundreds, making it the far better choice for crypto investors.
 Furthermore, Binance offers a P2P marketplace ideal for international customers as it supports local currencies and payment methods.

 Binance vs. Coinbase: Supported Coins

 Binance is best known amongst altcoin traders for its large selection of cryptocurrency assets.
-At the time of writing, Binance supports 600+ coins across several markets that are available and is one of the best altcoin platforms for this reason.
-However, the list of assets for US residents on the Binance.US platform is significantly reduced and limited to 50 cryptocurrencies.
+At the time of writing, Binance supports 385 cryptos across several markets and is one of the best altcoin platforms.
+However, the list of assets for US residents on the Binance.US platform is significantly reduced and limited to 158 cryptocurrencies, far higher than its previous roster of around 50 cryptocurrencies.

-In contrast, Coinbase offers 250+ crypto projects across its exchange that are available for customers to buy, trade and sell worldwide, including the United States.
-Therefore, Coinbase is a better option for individuals that reside in the United States compared to Binance.US in terms of supported coins at the time of writing.
+In contrast, Coinbase offers 248 crypto projects across its exchange that customers can buy, trade, and sell worldwide, including the United States.
+Therefore, Coinbase is a better option for individuals who reside in the United States compared to Binance.US in terms of tradable assets.